 Your first visit to a Vermont dispensary might feel unfamiliar if you’re new to legal cannabis.
 Here’s the typical process:

-Step 2: Browse Products Many dispensaries display products behind glass or offer digital menus.
-At Juana’s Garden, we organize products by category flowers, pre-rolls, edibles, concentrates, and more.
+- Step 2 Browse Products: Many dispensaries display products behind glass or offer digital menus.
+At Juana’s Garden, we organise products by category flowers, pre-rolls, edibles, concentrates, and more

-Step 3: Ask Questions This is important: don’t hesitate to ask questions.
-Staff members are trained to help you understand different products, potency levels, and what might work for your needs.
-We see tourists every day who appreciate guidance.
+- Step 3 Ask Questions: Staff members are trained to help you understand different products, potency levels, and what might work for your needs.
+Don’t hesitate

-Step 4: Make Your Purchase Once you’ve selected products, you’ll complete your purchase at the register.
-Cash is common, though many Vermont dispensaries now accept debit cards or digital payments.
+- Step 4 Make Your Purchase: Cash is common, though many Vermont dispensaries now accept debit cards or digital payments

 Product Types Available